Part 1: AOFM Overview

 Role, function, outcome and program structure

-The AOFM is responsible for the management of Australian Government debt.
-The AOFM also manages the government’s cash balances and invests in very low risk financial assets, which in recent years has been in the form of term deposits with the Reserve Bank of Australia (RBA).
+The AOFM is responsible for management of Australian Government debt.
+The AOFM also manages the Government’s cash balances and invests surplus balances in low-risk financial assets, which in recent years has been confined to deposits with the Reserve Bank of Australia (RBA).

 The objectives of the AOFM are to:

-The AOFM’s debt management activities include the issuance of Treasury Bonds and Treasury Indexed Bonds.
-To support the efficient operation of the markets for these debt instruments, a securities lending facility that allows financial market participants to borrow bonds is maintained on behalf of the AOFM by the RBA.
+The AOFM’s debt and cash management activities include issuance of Treasury Bonds, Treasury Indexed Bonds and Treasury Notes.
+To support an efficient operation of markets for Treasury Bonds and Treasury Indexed Bonds, a securities lending facility that allows financial market participants to borrow bonds is maintained by the RBA on behalf of the AOFM.

 The AOFM is part of the Treasury portfolio.
-It is accountable to the Secretary to the Treasury and to the Treasurer, and through the Treasurer to the Parliament.
-The AOFM is a listed entity under the Public Governance, Performance and Accountability Act 2013 (PGPA Act) which requires it to maintain its own accounts.
-It is responsible for compliance with the PGPA Act separately to the Treasury.
+It is accountable to the Treasurer, the Secretary to the Treasury and through the Treasurer to the Parliament and the public.
+The AOFM is a listed entity under the Public Governance, Performance and Accountability Act 2013 (PGPA Act), maintaining its own accounts and taking responsibility for compliance with the Act separately to the Treasury.
 AOFM staff are employed under the Public Service Act 1999.

-Mr Rob Nicholl, CEO, has been the accountable authority of AOFM for the entire reporting period.
+Mr Robert Nicholl, CEO, has been the accountable authority of AOFM for the entire reporting period.